zS1L3NT/ts-validate-all-types/README.md

 // > {
 // >     success: false,
 // >     errors: [
-// >         '*: Expected value to contain property: prop',
+// >         { message: 'Object requires this property but is missing', ... },
-// >         '*: Value has unknown property: property'
+// >         { message: 'Object has unknown property which is defined', ... }
 // >     ],
 // >     data: undefined
 // > }